 - Current – records due for transfer or disposal in 2020 (i.e. records from 1997 and 1998)

 An overview table presents the information for all bodies that submitted an IMR for each year (see downloads below).
 It is sorted A-Z by the name of the public record body.

-In addition, the graphs below summarise the data to show the overall numbers as well as a breakdown for each of the Ministerial Departments.
-These departments account for 90% of the records transferred to The National Archives each year.
+In addition, the graphs below summarise the data to show the overall numbers as well as those of the Ministerial Departments, who account for 90% of the records transferred to The National Archives each year.
 The graphs compare the snapshot of the data for this year’s IMR with previous years.